jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 ```

 In the following code snippet we create MeshData model which encapsulates a `PointConv` model with 512 dimensions, we then load
-training and evaluation data from the binary fs we saved before.
+training and evaluation data from the binary files we saved before.
 We create an optimizer and a learning rate scheduler.
 In this case with use
 an Adam optimizer and MultiStepLR scheduler but you can change those depending on your data and preferences.

 ```python